Friday, January 23, 2015

 3. Torrent files.
 I'm working on this one, but I have yet to find a good solution for downloading files via torrents.
 There are apps in the Chrome Web Store, but I tried one and it just didn't work.
 I'll have to try another.
 There's one that costs a few dollars--I might have to resort to actually paying for an app.

 4. Heat.
 I'm not actually using a thermometer, but the Chromebook feels hot to me when I'm using it on my lap.
-My wife's MacBook Air doesn't seem to get as warm.
+By comparison, my wife's MacBook Air doesn't seem to get as warm, but my old Acer laptop is actually hotter than the Chromebook.

 Saturday, November 08, 2014